 Put the dried herbs into a quart sized jar, then pour in the entire bottle of vodka.

-Cover the jar and let sit for 4-6 weeks.
+Cover the jar and let sit to infuse for 4-6 weeks.
 It will turn a lovely orange color from the zest, and the dandelion root will have expanded.

 Have you ever made homemade bitters?
 What herbs did you use?